stafiprotocol/developer/docs/architecture/evmlsd.md

 # Validator Selector

-Under normal circumstances, the validator is determined by the project administrator, and the project or developer can also choose the advanced service ValidatorSelector, which selects the optimal validator according to the validator selection algorithm developed by Listake.
+Under normal circumstances, the validator is determined by the project administrator, and the project or developer can also choose the advanced service ValidatorSelector, which selects the optimal validator according to the validator selection algorithm developed by StaFi Team.

 According to the validator's status, performance and commission fee, voters select validators to bind to the StakePool or update current validators.